Extended Few-Shot Learning: Exploiting Existing Resources for Novel Tasks: Dataset Alignment.

-\textbf{Dataset Alignment.} ImageNet classes are WordNet IDs.
-So, it is straight forward to map classes to WordNet nodes.
+ImageNet classes are WordNet IDs.
+Thus, it is straightforward to map classes to WordNet nodes.
 To map the classes to ConceptNet nodes, we use the corresponding noun in WordNet database for each class. \cifar{} classes are nouns.
-We use all the corresponding WordNet IDs to the selected support classes as $C$ in eq.~\ref{eq:bench_cons}.
-This is the hardest scenario.
+We use all the corresponding WordNet IDs to the selected support classes as $\mathbb{C}$ in~\cref{eq:benchmarks}.
 We directly use nouns for mapping \cifar{} classes to ConceptNet nodes.

-\textbf{Optimizer.} We use stochastic gradient descent (SGD) as optimizer with initial learning rate of 0.05, momentum of 0.9, weight decay of 5.e-4, and learning rate decay of 0.1.
-We train the embedding function for 100 epochs and decay the learning rate at epochs 60 and 80.
-We use the parameters at the last epoch as $f_\phi$.
-We train the masking model for 300 epochs and decay the learning rate at epochs 100 and 200.
-We use the parameters of the masking model at the epoch with highest validation accuracy.